DefamationStation/Retrochat-v2/README.md

 ## Features

-- **Multi-Provider Support**: Choose between Ollama, Anthropic, and OpenAI, Google and OpenRouter models.
+- **Multi-Provider Support**: Choose between Ollama, Anthropic, and OpenAI, Google and OpenRouter.
+- **Custom model Support**: When using OpenRouter you can add your own custom models.
 - **Customizable Settings**: Fine-tune AI behavior with adjustable parameters for all providers.
 - **Conversation Editing**: Edit entire conversation history using your preferred text editor.
 - **Multi-line Input**: Enter complex queries or code snippets with ease.